shipmonk-rnd/dead-code-detector/README.md

 # Dead code detector for PHP

-[PHPStan](https://phpstan.org/) rules to find unused code in your project with ease!
+[PHPStan](https://phpstan.org/) extension to find unused PHP code in your project with ease!

 ## Installation: